Parable #1: New Cloth on an Old Coat:

 The context: A wedding (a time of joyousness) was being anticipated!

-The Master’s answer was that prior to His appearance fasting may have been necessary because it was a sober time of preparation for His coming.
-But now that He the Bridegroom was here it was no longer appropriate for His attendants to be acting sad and somber (i.e. fasting).
-Rather, Messiah’s disciples were in a celebratory mood because they were no longer participating in a national state of mourning.
-They were joyous about the fact that the Mashiach had come.
+The Master’s answer was that prior to his appearance fasting may have been necessary because it was a sober time of preparation for his coming.
+But now that the Bridegroom was here it was no longer appropriate for his attendants to be acting sad and somber (i.e. fasting).
+Rather, Messiah’s Jewish disciples were in a celebratory mood because they were no longer participating in a national state of mourning.
+These sons of Israel were joyous because the Messiah had finally come to Israel.

 What does it mean that Messiah, the Bridegroom, has come?

-Some fourteen hundred years before the (first) appearance of Messiah, on Yom Kippurim, Adonai had committed Himself to Israel in Marriage and Israel vowed the same to the Holy One.
+Some fourteen hundred years before the (first) appearance of Messiah, on Yom Kippurim, Adonai Elohei Yisrael had committed Himself to Israel in Marriage and the people of Israel had vowed the same to the Holy One.

 This marriage was sealed by the Holy One by His giving to His bride the gift of Torah.

 One of the most interesting facts about this marriage was how many times it had to be delayed (cf. the three ascensions of Moses).
-Suffice it to say that the intended bride’s inappropriate behavior had almost completely derailed Adonai’s considerable efforts to seal the deal.
+Suffice it to say that the intended bride’s inappropriate behavior had almost completely derailed HaShem’s considerable efforts to seal the deal.
 The principal scandal was how long it took for the bride to get her act together.
-It took from Shavuot to Yom Kippur (over four months) to get the bride in a sufficiently right state of mind and attitude that Adonai could get the proverbial ring (His Torah) upon her finger.
+It took from Shavuot to Yom Kippur (over four months) to get the bride in a sufficiently right state of mind and attitude that HaShem (the NAME) could get the proverbial ring (His Torah) upon her finger.

 A bumpy marital history:

 Unfortunately, the marriage of the Holy One to the people of Israel was not any less bumpy a road than the engagement had been.
-For a time the marriage was in such a state of disharmony and relational decay that Adonai declared a ‘writ of divorce’ upon His bride (see Hosea).
-Nevertheless, with the divorce (separation) also came the promise that one day in the future the Eloah Selichot (אֱל֨וֹהַּ סְלִיח֜וֹת – cf. Nehemiah 9:17) would get over His righteous anger and in an attitude of compassion and forgiveness He would redeem His estranged love, marry her a second time (in an unbreakable new wedding covenant) and reconcile Himself with her forever…
+For a time the marriage was in such a state of disharmony and relational decay that Adonai (the LORD) declared a ‘writ of divorce’ upon His bride (see Hosea).
+Nevertheless, with the divorce (separation) also came the promise that one day in the future the Eloah Selichot (אלוה סליחות -God is Forgiving cf. Nehemiah 9:17) would get over His righteous anger and in an attitude of compassion and forgiveness He would redeem His estranged love andmarry her a second time (in a new unbreakable wedding covenant) and reconcile Himself with her forever:

 “It will come about in that day,” declares Adonai,